Krzysztof is a 10+ year YouTube researcher who spends hours researching, analyzing, and uncovering YouTube trends, challenges, and media.

 It's also incredibly melodious.

-Runner-up "Fade Into Darkness"
+Runner-Up: "Fade Into Darkness"

-It's not as well known as some of his current songs, but the style is very much Avicii.
+It's not as well known as some of his later songs, but the style is very much Avicii.
 The song sounds a lot softer than his more upbeat tracks, and it's akin to a dance ballad.

-23. Beyonce "Single Ladies (Put a Ring on it)"
+23. Beyoncé "Single Ladies (Put a Ring on it)"

 According to Kanye, this was "one of the best videos of all time", so how can I not put it on the list.
 I don't think the music video is spectacular, but the song is powerful and forceful.
 It's very in your face, and her singing abilities are amazing.